 - Brushing your teeth twice a day for at least two minutes a day (preferably after every meal, if possible)

 - Replacing toothbrushes once bristles become frayed (usually every 3-4 months)

 - Using products with the ADA Seal of Acceptance… This text opens a new tab to the American Dental Association website…

 Visit your dentist for routine cleanings and exams!

 Looking to treat gum disease in Burke, VA?

-Dr. Alex McMillan has more than 30 years of experience in restorative, cosmetic, and implant dentistry.
-He uses the latest technology to ensure your periodontal treatment will be quicker and more efficient than ever before.
+Our dentists have decades of combined experience in restorative, cosmetic, and implant dentistry.
+We use the latest technology to ensure your periodontal treatment will be quicker and more efficient than ever before.

 Ready to get your health back?

 Our office is conveniently located in Burke, VA… This text opens a new tab to the Google Maps website….
 We happily welcome patients from Northern Virginia, Maryland, and Washington, DC, including Alexandria, Fairfax, Richmond, Prince William, Loudoun, Fauquier, Chantilly, Montgomery, and Prince George.